⏰ Minimum Connection Times

 Hannover Airport, identified by the IATA code HAJ and ICAO code EDDV, is a premier international gateway serving the capital of Lower Saxony and the wider northern Germany region.
 Uniquely recognized for its 24-hour operational status, the airport serves as a primary hub for TUI fly Deutschland and a major focus city for Eurowings.
 Its strategic location and high-quality infrastructure make it an essential link for both the region's robust industrial sector and its vibrant leisure travel market, particularly for travelers visiting the world-renowned Hannover Messe trade fair grounds.

-The airport features a modern, integrated terminal complex consisting of three interconnected passenger buildings: Terminals A, B, and C. These terminals are housed within a single structure, allowing for seamless pedestrian transit between the various arrival and departure zones.
+The airport operates a modern, integrated terminal complex consisting of three interconnected passenger buildings: Terminals A, B, and C. These terminals are housed within a single structure, allowing for seamless pedestrian transit between the various arrival and departure zones.
 Terminal C is the newest and largest of the three, specifically designed to handle high volumes of international traffic with advanced baggage handling systems and streamlined customs processing.
 Within the terminals, passengers have access to a wide range of premium amenities, including multiple airline lounges (such as the Lufthansa Senator and Karl Jatho lounges), diverse dining options ranging from traditional German bistros to international cafes, and extensive duty-free shopping zones.

 Ground transportation at Hannover Airport is exceptionally well-developed, with a dedicated S-Bahn railway station (Line S5) located directly beneath Terminal C, providing a direct 18-minute link to the city's central railway station every half hour.
 The airport is also well-served by regional bus networks and authorized taxi fleets, providing efficient access to the surrounding business districts and luxury airport hotels.
 The facility is served by a robust network of international carriers including KLM, Air France, and Turkish Airlines, offering direct connections to major European metropolitan centers and holiday destinations across the Mediterranean.
 This connectivity, combined with its 24-hour capability, solidifies HAJ's position as a cornerstone of the German aviation landscape.